Albert S. Ruddy

-Albert Stotland Ruddy (March 28, 1930 – May 25, 2024) was a Canadian-American film and television producer.
-He produced The Godfather (1972) and Million Dollar Baby (2004), both of which won him the Academy Award for Best Picture, and co-created the CBS sitcom Hogan's Heroes (1965–1971).
+Albert Stotland Ruddy (March 28, 1930 – May 25, 2024) was a Canadian-born American producer and screenwriter of film and television.
+He was known for producing the films The Godfather (1972) and Million Dollar Baby (2004), both of which won him the Academy Award for Best Picture.
+He also co-created the CBS sitcom Hogan's Heroes (1965–71), and the action series Walker, Texas Ranger (1993–2001).

-Early life
+Early life and education

-Albert S. Ruddy was born to Ruth (née Rudnikoff) Hertz, a clothing designer, and Hy Stotland, who made uniforms, Jewish parents in Montreal, and raised in New York City and in Miami Beach, Florida, by his mother after his parents divorced when he was 6.
+Albert S. Ruddy was born to Ruth (née Rudnikoff) Hertz, a clothing designer, and Hy Stotland, who made uniforms, in Montreal, and raised in New York City and in Miami Beach, Florida, by his mother after his parents divorced when he was 6.
 Ruddy attended Brooklyn Technical High School before earning a scholarship to allow him to study chemical engineering at City College of New York.
 In 1956, he graduated from the University of Southern California (USC) with a degree in architectural design.